About Recovery Norway

 Most members of Recovery Norway have previously had a diagnosis of ME/CFS.
 However, it is also open to those who have recovered from other health issues that are typically dubbed ‘medically unexplained’, ‘functional’ og ‘psychosomatic’, such as burnout, functional seizures, tinnitus (ringing in the ears), irritable bowel syndrome or fibromyalgia (and chronic pain conditions).

 Recovery Norway is an independent organisation run on an entirely voluntary basis.
-We have, as of 2020, no paid employees, and run the association in our free time.
+We have no paid employees, and run the association in our free time.
 Our members’ motivations are altruistic.
 They could have chosen to put their illness behind them, but instead they choose to get involved on behalf of those who are still suffering, perhaps receiving little help and living in a state of hopelessness.

 We do not recommend any specific treatments, and do not have any income from treatments or methods that are mentioned on our webpage.
 We wish to recruit members who have recovered with the help of various methods within the boundaries described above, and we do not promote any specific method.